Sami Cohen – portfolio

 And then there is the perennial unpredictability – and just occasionally the happy serendipity – of what will happen in the kiln during firing.
 It all means that, like all creative work, making pots keeps us on our toes.
 It is compulsive and endlessly fascinating.

-If you have any questions about the work, please do get in touch.
+If you have any questions about the work or if you would like to discuss a commission, please do get in touch.
 You are welcome to message me on 07711 643278.